James Stewart: 1950–1959: Collaborations with Alfred Hitchcock and Anthony Mann

 Stewart's second collaboration with Hitchcock, the thriller Rear Window, became the eighth highest-grossing film of 1954.
-Hitchcock and Stewart had also formed a corporation, Patron Inc., to produce the film.
-Stewart portrayed a photographer, loosely based on Robert Capa, who projects his fantasies and fears onto the people he observes out his apartment window while on hiatus due to a broken leg, and comes to believe that he has witnessed a murder.
+Hitchcock and Stewart also formed a corporation, Patron Inc., to produce the film.
+Stewart portrayed a photographer, loosely based on Robert Capa, who projects his fantasies and fears onto the people he observes out his apartment window while on hiatus due to a broken leg and comes to believe that he has witnessed a murder.
 Limited by his wheelchair, Stewart had to react to what his character sees with mostly facial responses.
-Like Mann, Hitchcock uncovered new depths to Stewart's acting, showing a protagonist confronting his fears and his repressed desires.
+Like Mann, Hitchcock uncovered new depths to Stewart's acting, showing a protagonist confronting his fears and repressed desires.
 Although most of the initial acclaim for Rear Window was directed towards Hitchcock, critic Vincent Canby later described Stewart's performance in it as "grand" and stated that "[his] longtime star status in Hollywood has always obscured recognition of his talent."
 1954 was a landmark year in Stewart's career in terms of audience success, and he topped Look magazine's list of the most-popular movie stars, displacing rival Western star John Wayne.

 Stewart continued his successful box-office run with two collaborations with Mann in 1955.
-Strategic Air Command paired him again with June Allyson in a Cold War propaganda film geared to show audiences that extensive military spending was necessary.
+Strategic Air Command paired him again with June Allyson in a film focusing on the Cold War.
 Stewart took a central role in its development, using his experiences from the air force.
 Despite criticism for the dry, mechanistic storyline, it became the sixth highest-grossing film of 1955.
 Stewart's final collaboration with Mann in the Western genre, The Man from Laramie, one of the first Westerns to be shot in CinemaScope, was well received by the critics and audiences alike.
 Following his work with Mann, Stewart starred opposite Doris Day in Hitchcock's remake of his earlier film The Man Who Knew Too Much (1956).
-The film was yet another success.
+The film was another success.
 Even though critics preferred the first version, Hitchcock himself considered his remake superior.

-Stewart's next film, Billy Wilder's The Spirit of St. Louis (1957), saw him star as his childhood hero, Charles Lindbergh.
+Stewart's next film, Billy Wilder's The Spirit of St. Louis (1957), saw him star as his young adulthood hero, Charles Lindbergh.
 It was a big-budget production with elaborate special effects for the flying sequences, but received only mixed reviews and did not earn back its production costs.
 Stewart ended the year with a starring role in the Western Night Passage (1957), which had originally been slated as his ninth collaboration with Mann.
 During the pre-production, a rift developed between Mann and writer Borden Chase over the script, which Mann considered weak.
-Mann decided to leave the film, and never collaborated with Stewart again.
+Mann decided to leave the film and never collaborated with Stewart again.
 James Neilson replaced Mann, and the film opened in 1957 to become a box-office flop.
 Soured by this failure, Stewart avoided the genre and would not make another Western for four years.